How to Be Adaptable in Volatile Times

 What is Adaptability?

 So, what is adaptability?
-The word comes from Latin, adapto which means fit to or adjust.
-In organizational change, its most commonly understood that adaptability is the ability to change or to be changed in order to fit transformed circumstances.
-According to Katja Andresen and Norbert Gronau, who pushed for adaptability to be considered a field of study in organizational management, it is the ability to change something or oneself to fit to occurring changes.
+The word comes from Latin, adapto, which means fit to or adjust.
+In organizational change, its most commonly understood that adaptability is the ability to change or be changed to fit transformed circumstances.
+According to Katja Andresen and Norbert Gronau, who pushed for adaptability to be considered a field of organizational management, it can change something or oneself to fit occurring changes.

-Often, it is referred to as lateral thinking but it is much more than just lateral thinking which of course is vital as well.
+Often, they refer to it as lateral thinking, but it is much more than just lateral thinking, which is vital.
 Thinking laterally suggests you can look in many directions for solutions to one problem.
-Adaptability suggests you can hopscotch from one problem to another and begin designing an approach to a solution.
+Adaptability means you can hopscotch from one issue to another and begin designing an approach to a solution.

-Especially if you are part of the gig economy, adaptability is the basis of any continuity of employment.
-Perhaps, you’re a painter/designer, but you must be able to adapt from painting on walls to paper to plastic and from grand to miniature.
-If you’re a programmer, you have to fit in to whatever language or format each employer wants.
+Especially if you are part of the gig economy, adaptability is the basis of any employment continuity.
+Perhaps, you’re a painter/designer, but you must adapt from painting on walls to paper to plastic and from grand to miniature.
+If you’re a programmer, you have to fit into whatever language or format each employer wants.

 There are great examples around.
-Elon Musk who moves from space scientist to electrical engineer to futurist car designer to hole digger.
-Jeff Bezos who seems to be able to tackle almost anything and, finally, supervise the experts he hires.
+Elon Musk moves from space scientist to electrical engineer to futurist car designer to hole digger.
+Jeff Bezos seems to tackle almost anything and, finally, supervise the experts he hires.

-We all can’t be that level of genius but in today’s work environment we almost will be able to adapt quickly and apply our skills and knowledge, attitudes and behaviours to new circumstances, new environments, new data on a daily basis.
+We all can’t be that level of genius.
+Still, in today’s work environment, we almost will be able to adapt quickly and apply our skills and knowledge, attitudes, and behaviours to new circumstances, new environments, and new data daily.